 All residences and businesses in the City of Doral receive potable water from Miami-Dade County and are subject to the County's ordinances regarding water conserving practices.
 The City does not have access to the accounts or the water use data of the County's water customers, including those located in the City of Doral.
 Therefore, many water conservation practices instituted in the City of Doral are those that follow the County's water use efficiency plan and its ordinances pertaining to the efficient use of water including year-round landscape irrigation restrictions, landscape standards, use of sub-metering, and the use of water conservation rate structures.
+The City enforces these ordinances through its code compliance department and, by October 2022, the City will be adopting mandatory year-round landscape irrigation conservation measures and variances consistent with the requirements of Chapter 40E-24, F.A.C.
 In addition, the City has adopted ordinances that address water use related to building construction and landscape design.

 These plans and ordinances are summarized as follows.